DUT-lujunyu/new_lujunyu.github.io/_pages/about.md

 Awards
 ======
-- National Scholarship for Postgraduate Students in 2023.
+- **National Scholarship**.
+The Ministry of Education of the People's Republic of China.
+2023.
-- Huawei Scholarship in 2022.
+- **Huawei Scholarship**.
+Huawei Technologies Co., Ltd. & Dalian University of Technology.
+2022.
-- Excellent Postgraduate of Dalian University of Technology in 2022-2023.
+- **First Prize Scholarship for Postgraduate**.
+Dalian University of Technology.
+2022-2023.
-- First Prize Scholarship for Postgraduate of Dalian University of Technology in 2022-2023.
+- **Excellent Postgraduate**.
+Dalian University of Technology.
+2022-2023.